 Find out about important research and information on leading in today's environment — to help you lead in a dynamic and courageous way.

 LDC's digital leadership research has been written to generate discussion around what it means to be a public sector leader in the digital age.
-We are particularly focused on exploring digital leadership because the emphasis on 'Digital Strategy' is just as much about people as it is about technology.
+We're particularly focused on exploring digital leadership because the emphasis on 'Digital Strategy' is just as much about people as it is about technology.

 This article highlights the trends we are noticing in global research, presents a case study about the Ministry of Health’s process of embracing the digital era and provides some tips for your own leadership practice.
 Read the full article.

-Ben Fitchett completed a major piece of research that looked at collaborative leadership in the New Zealand public sector, as part of his MBA through Henley Business School, University of Reading, United Kingdom.
-Ben previously worked at MBIE and now works as a Commercial Manager at Spark.
+Ben Fitchett completed a major piece of research looking at collaborative leadership in the New Zealand public sector, as part of his MBA through Henley Business School, University of Reading, United Kingdom.
 Ben drew his subjects from LDC's alumni and interviewed tier 2 and 3 public sector leaders with experience leading major initiatives to gain their reflections on how state sector agencies collaborate.
-He spoke to LDC about his research.
-Find out more ...

 The writers of a Harvard Business Review article found that up to three-quarters of large organisations struggle to implement their strategies.
 The article explores the five most inaccurately held beliefs held by over 8,000 surveyed managers about how to implement strategy: